// Blog

 6. Calibrate the rapport

 New sellers are often sensitive to a buyer’s time.
-They may think, I have an hour and she's the CEO.
-No time for chit-chat.
-So, they dive right in without an ice breaker.
-Others spend too much time chatting, failing to notice how anxious the buyer is to get started.
+They may think that a CEO has no time to chat and dive right in without an ice breaker.
+Others spend too much time chatting and don't notice the buyer wants to get down to business.

 In both situations, the culprit is assumption.
 Instead of assuming the CEO has little time, start building rapport and adjust based on the feedback you’re receiving.

-Read the other person—including their verbal and non-verbal cues—to calibrate your relationship building.
+Read the other person's verbal and non-verbal cues to calibrate your relationship building.

 7. Read the culture

-It's always best to be yourself, but remember to adjust your approach depending on who the other person is, or which company they work for.
+While you should strive for authenticity, remember to adjust your approach to the buyer and their company.
 Don't change who you are to fit the culture, but be aware of how the culture works and might impact your conversation.

 Rapport Building Isn’t a Sales Script, It’s a Discipline